 A blog that dreams of a life without wasted jQuery

-When developing with JavaScript, there may be many situations where you simply install jQuery and get things done.
+When developing with JavaScript, there are many situations where you might be tempted to just install jQuery and get things done,

-This time, I would like to introduce "that feature" that is the only one I want.
+This time, I would like to introduce "that feature" that you just want

 first draft